plabayo/rama/rama-quic/e2e/quiche-interop/README.md

 where a trusted certificate covers a different identity.
 The literal and the bind address are separate arguments, so the shape of the name and the family of the socket are not conflated.

+`tests/paths.rs` has moving a connection, in both roles, against the policy `Endpoint::rebind`
+documents: a Rama client follows the endpoint to its new socket only when it holds an unused destination identifier and the peer allows active migration, and otherwise keeps sending from the socket it is on.
+The other role is a quiche client that migrates its own source address, which a Rama server follows. quiche issues connection identifiers only when the application asks, and wants two of its own before it will move: one for the path it is on and one for the path being validated.

 ## What the driver does not do yet

 quiche owns neither sockets nor timers, so its side of each test is driven by hand.
 Two limits